kconner/mess-with-jujutsu/readme.md

 - `jj edit foo`: Switches to make a paricular change the working copy.
 Child commits are automatically rebased as changes are first seen by jj, I think.

 - `jj next --edit`: Switches the working copy to the first child of the current working copy change.
 Like edit but you don't have to look up the change ID in the log.

+- `jj log -r 'heads(all())'`: Log only branch tip commits.

+A revset is a revision set.
+A revision is a commit.
+Revsets can be specified in an expression syntax. @ is a basic revset expression indicating the working copy.
+Change IDs and commit hashes are expressions.
+A trailing - is an operator taking the parent of its operand.
+Other operators do things like set intersection and finding all ancestors.
+And there are named functions too. trunk(), for example, looks for a traditionally named remote main branch and defaults to your own root commit.

+- `jj log -r '@ | ancestors(remote_bookmarks().., 2) | trunk()'`: Presents a handy overview of branches.